MaximilianHart/purple-hack/README.md

 | 3-8     | 2                 | 15-16   | 5                 |
 | 9-12    | 3                 | 17      | 6                 |
 | 13-14   | 4                 | 18      | 7                 |

+## Magic-User 1<sup>st</sup> Level Starting Spells

+Note that you can learn many more spells than this!
+These are just the "basics" any self-respecting Magic-User might be expected to know.

+1. **Charm Person.** Target thinks you're their bestie and might do what you say.
+Lasts longer vs dumb targets.
+2. **Detect Magic.** You see nearby enchanted stuff glow for 2 minutes/level.
+3. **Hold Portal**: Keep a door closed for 2 minutes/level.
+4. **Light**: 20' radius light cast on an object or eyeballs (it'll blind a baddie!).
+Lasts 10 min per level.
+5. **Magic Missile**: Auto-hit for 1d4+1 damage.
+More missiles as you level.
+6. **Protection from Evil**: Against creatures of another alignment, you get +2 to saving throws and they get -2 to attack you for 2 minutes/level.
+Summoned & conjured creatures can't touch you.
+7. **Read Languages**: You can read 2 things written in any language.
+8. **Read Magic**: For 2 minutes/level, you can read magical scrolls, spellbooks, & inscriptions not written by you.
+Once you've read something once, you can read it again without recasting this spell.
+9. **Shield**: A frontal shield that gives you +1 on saving throws vs frontal attacks, AC 18 vs thrown weapons, AC 17 vs missiles, and AC 16 vs other attacks. *Magic missiles* can't penetrate it.
+10. **Sleep**: Magically puts creatures to sleep in a 15' radius.
+You'll want to read the actual description for this one.

 ## Note a Motivation or Motto